sweet-tooth-clojure/todo-example/README.md

 hate that, like with a passion, then you can use the function `stfc/form` and destructure the bindings yourself.)

-One of the values it binds is the `input` function. `input` closes over the form's name, `[:home-new-todo-list :create]`. `input` uses that name and the argument `:todo-list/title` to create event handlers that will update the attribute's value in the global state atom at the path `[:form :home-new-todo-list :create :buffer :todo-list/title]`.
+One of the values it binds is the `input` function.
+(Functions are Reagent components.
+This is completely badass.) `input` closes over the form's name, `[:home-new-todo-list :create]`. `input` uses that name and the argument `:todo-list/title` to create event handlers that will update the attribute's value in the global state atom at the path `[:form :home-new-todo-list :create :buffer :todo-list/title]`.
 It likewise creates subscriptions for the attribute's buffer and its errors.
 These subscriptions and handlers are composed in a map and passed to the multimethod `stfc/input-type-opts`.

 `stfc/input-type-opts` is implemented for different input types:
 `:text`, `:checkbox`, etc. This multimethod performs any